casangi/casadocs/docs/tasks/task_uvcontsub2021.rst

    continuum spectrum is subtracted from all channels selected in *spw*, and the result (intended as line emission only) is produced in an output MeasurementSet.
 Polynomial models are fitted and subtracted per integration, per baseline, per correlation.
+Note that because the real and imaginary parts are fitted separately, the fitted model amplitude has the functional form of sqrt(<polynomial of order fitorder*2>) which, in general, is not a polynomial.

    The function returns a dictionary with goodness of fit metrics, grouped by field, scan, SPW, polarization, and real and imaginary